A Guide to Orthopaedic Surgery

 Post-operative x-rays generally will be required 6-8 weeks after the surgery to check on the progress of the bone healing.
 It must be remembered that bone healing is a natural process and as such, there is normal variation in the speed of healing between animals.
 If you have any concerns don’t hesitate to contact your Greencross team.

-Click here for more information on Post Surgical Recommendations
+You can find more information on Post Surgical Recommendations in our guide here.